 - Download the script file.

 - Right-click on the file, and run it as an administrator.

 - After the process is finished, restart your PC and check for updates once more.

-If you want to create the script on your own, the complete instructions can be found in this article.
+If you want to create the script on your own, the complete instructions can be found in our comprehensive guide.

-- Write the number of the KB in the search bar.
+- Write the number of KB in the search bar.

 - Download the file and run it.

 - After the installation is finished, restart your PC.

 If you have a problem with a major patch (build) you may need to restore your system in order to start from scratch.
 Follow the above instructions to reinstall the update file manually.

 Luckily, that’s not the case with the small security patches or cumulative updates.
 You can download those from Microsoft’s official site and manually install them.